open-socialism/open-socialism-site/tldr-for-software-people.md

 ## tl;dr of the tl;dr

 Democratic capitalism (DC) had some good years and achieved a lot, but it has started to be highly inequitable and exploitative.
-With modern technology, science and project/team management, many of which we learn about in our jobs as software people we can create much better systems.
+With modern technology, science and advances in project/team management, many of which we learn about in our jobs as software people we can create much better systems.
 We can create a cooperative system that is much more equitable and productive than DC.

 ## Democratic capitalism (DC) not so good